Description

 - Right for organic tree-ring wood-grain finishes: Interior feature walls, exterior accent panels, plinths, and small to medium full elevations up to roughly 30–40 m² where a non-repeating annular ring pattern is the design intent.

-- Large-format plank alternative: The Atlas Silicone Wood Stamp 200 × 20 cm covers long-board plank-style patterns in a single pass, which speeds up large facade elevations and produces a more architectural long-board effect rather than organic tree-ring read.
+- Large-format plank alternative?
+The Atlas Silicone Wood Stamp 200 × 20 cm covers long-board plank patterns in a single 0.4 m² pass, speeding up large facades and producing a more architectural continuous-board effect rather than an organic tree-ring read.

-- Brick rather than wood: The Visage London Brick stencil 15-piece set creates a realistic masonry finish on the same concrete-effect render base — useful when the project specification calls for brick rather than timber aesthetics.
+- Brick rather than wood?
+The Visage London Brick stencil 15-piece set creates a realistic masonry finish on the same concrete-effect render base — the right call when the specification asks for brick rather than timber aesthetics.

-- Need the base render too: The stamp creates the texture, but the render carries the weather and fire performance.
-Pair with Atlas Cermit WN for mineral breathability or Atlas Silkon BA for silicone self-cleaning, then finish with a Bejca tinted sealer.
+- Need the base render too?
+The stamp creates the texture, but the render carries the weather and fire performance, so pair with Atlas Cermit WN for mineral breathability or Atlas Silkon BA for silicone self-cleaning, then finish with a Bejca tinted sealer.

 FAQ — Fox Wood Imitation Stamp Use, Coverage, Compatibility